magosla/JournalApp/README.md

 End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests
+Basic UI test has been written Espresso, but the result hasn't been consistent because the Activties are behind a login

 Explain how to run the automated tests for this system